 University Policy Bills only need to be submitted in electronic form.

 Tier II budgets attached to the Student Activity Fee budget bill are exempt from the paper copy requirement.
-The only portions of the budget for which a paper copy is required are the totals for all Tier I organizations, the Special Project Fund, the sum total of all Tier II organization funding, the contingency fund, the TORFF fund, and a list of the total funding for each Tier II organization.
-Each individual Tier II budget must be submitted to Senate in electronic form.
+The only portions of the budget for which a paper copy is required are the totals for all Tier I organizations, the Special Project Fund, the sum total of all Tier II organization funding, the contingency fund, the TORFF, and a list of the total funding for each Tier II organization.

-Senate Bills, Senate Resolutions, University Policy Bills, Reserve Requests, and Special Project Requests must have two readings before the Senate.
+SB’s, SR’s, UPB’s, RR’s, NPFR’s, and SP’s must have two readings before the Student Senate.
 However, a motion to approve the aforementioned legislation is in order after the first reading.
 In these cases, each Senator shall be limited to one discussion of no more than five minutes.
-No vote may be taken on a Senate Bill, Senate Resolution, University Policy Bill, Reserve Request, or Special Project Request at the meeting where it was read for the first time.
+No vote may be taken on an SB, SR, UPB, RR, NPFR, or SPR at the meeting where it was read for the first time.

 University Policy Bills must be submitted for first reading at the first meeting following each meeting of the Senate Coordinating Council.
 A reading of the title is sufficient.
 A consent agenda containing University Policy Bills may be presented at the beginning of a regular meeting.
-Said bills must be removed from the consent agenda at the request of one Senator.
+Said bills must be removed from the consent agenda with a 2/3rd’s majority vote.
 Items not removed will be adopted by unanimous consent without debate.
 Removed items must be placed under new business.
 The consent agenda may contain first readings, second readings, and final passage of University Policy Bills.
-Items on the consent agenda must be submitted to Senators at least 48 hours before the meeting.
+Items on the consent agenda must be submitted to Senators at least forty-eight (48) hours before the meeting.

 Book of Senate Bills (BSB)

-The Book of Senate Bills shall be in both digital and hard copy format, and shall contain a tagging and database system that includes both the year the Senate Bill was heard as well as the contents of the Bill for each entry into the BSB.
+The Book of Senate Bills must be in both digital and hard copy format, and shall contain a tagging and database system that includes both the year the Senate Bill was heard as well as the contents of the bill for each entry into the BSB.

 Each entry to the BSB shall contain the following:

-The Senate Bill, along with any amendments made to it.

-Any and all discussion that took place about the Senate Bill, taken from the minutes.
+The Senate Bill in its final forms approved by the Student Senate.

 Whether or not the Senate Bill passed or failed.

-An abstract of the Senate Bill, which highlights the changes the bill makes.

 Minutes

-The minutes must contain all information required by the Parliamentary Authority of Student Government and North Dakota Open Meetings and Records law (N.D.C.C. §44-04).
+The minutes must contain all information required by the Parliamentary Authority of Student Government and North Dakota Open Meetings and Records Law (N.D.C.C. §44-04).

-The minutes may contain summary of discussion at the discretion of the Secretary of the Senate,
+The minutes may contain summary of discussion at the discretion of the Administrative Assistant.

 The exact wording of amendments to legislation or attached documents, or both shall be placed in the minutes.
 The minutes shall be used for settling disputes over the text of passed legislation.

-Senate Appointments Committee
+Student Senate Appointments Committee

-The Appointments Committee shall consist of six Senators elected by the Senate.
-The Senate Vice-Chair shall serve as the chair and shall be a non-voting member, except in the case of ties.
+The Appointments Committee shall consist of six (6) Senators elected by the Student Senate.
+The Vice Chair of the Student Senate shall serve as the chair and shall be a non-voting member, except in the case of ties.
 The President of the Senate shall be a non-voting, ex officio member of the committee.

-The Appointments Committee shall review all applications for open Senate positions and shall present its recommendations to the Senate.
+The Appointments Committee shall review all applications for open Student Senate positions and shall present its recommendations to the Student Senate.
 Openings for those positions must be announced over the Student ANNOUNCEment Listserv at least twice before or during the two weeks before applications are due.

 One announcement is strongly recommended to be sent out two weeks before applications are due.